National parks preserve landscapes with centuries of history. Sometimes beauty is in the remnants of what is no longer there.

 Near Death Valley National Park

 Is it surprising that this vast, remote park, which the New York Times once described as “3 million acres of weird,” is home to more ghost towns than actual towns?
-All that is left of some are weathered foundations or rusted shacks on dusty desert roads.
-Rhyolite, however, is one of the most accessible and best-preserved gold rush towns in the area, reachable on paved roads about a 45-minute drive from the Furnace Creek Visitor Center.
+All that is left of some are weathered foundations or rusted shacks on dusty roads.
+Rhyolite, however, is one of the most accessible and best-preserved gold rush towns in the area, about a 45-minute drive from the Furnace Creek Visitor Center.
 The town was named after the abundant volcanic rock in the region, but the thousands of people who arrived here between 1905 and 1916 came not for the rhyolite, but gold laced in the bedrock.
-The town was once so large it supported a school, two electric plants, a stock exchange, a hospital and even an opera house.
-Visitors today can see the remains of some of those buildings, as well as a bank, jail, train depot and other aspects of the thriving community that sprang up seemingly overnight and left with nearly the same startling speed.
+The town was once so large it supported two electric plants, a stock exchange, a hospital and even an opera house.
+Visitors today can see the remains of some of those buildings, plus other aspects of the thriving community that sprang up seemingly overnight and left with nearly the same speed.

 Buffalo National River